Akegarasu/lora-scripts/README.md

 #### Installation

-Run `install.ps1` will automaticilly create a venv for you and install necessary deps.
+Run `install.ps1` will automatically create a venv for you and install necessary deps.
 If you are in China mainland, please use `install-cn.ps1`

 #### Train